Scandinavian York: Scandinavian rule restored 903–926

-West Saxon rule 927-939
+West Saxon rule 927–939

 In 927 Sihtric died.
-His brother Gofraid left Dublin and headed to Northumbria to replace Sihtric as king, however Gofraid's attempt to rule was unsuccessful, and he was driven out by King Æthelstan.
+His brother Gofraid left Dublin and headed to Northumbria to replace Sihtric as king but his attempt to rule was unsuccessful, and he was driven out by King Æthelstan.
 The Anglo-Saxon Chronicle makes no mention of Gofraid, simply stating that Æthelstan succeeded Sihtric as King in Northumbria, and thereafter held a meeting with the other kings in Britain, establishing peace.
 A later account by William of Malmesbury tells a different story.
 In his version, Gofraid goes to Scotland following Sihtric's death, to attend a meeting at Dacre with Æthelstan, Constantine II of Scotland, and Owen I of Strathclyde.
-Gofraid and a Viking ally called Thurfrith led a force to York and besieged the city. Æthelstan counter attacked and Gofraid was captured.
+Gofraid and a Viking ally called Thurfrith led a force to York and besieged the city. Æthelstan counterattacked and Gofraid was captured.
 The city was then looted by the Anglo-Saxons and Gofraid allowed to return to Ireland.